ripSquid/styrdokument/pm/eng/pm_for_mottagningsnamnden.md

 The chairperson is responsible to report to the board member responsible for studysocial activities before the chapter board's meetings during the whole business year.

-The chairperson, deputy chairperson and masters reception responsible are elected on the first ordinary chapter meeting following the end of the reception.
+The chairperson and deputy chairperson are elected on the first ordinary chapter meeting following the end of the reception.

 ### 2.1 President and main responsible (INGEN)

 Called INitiationsGENeral (INGEN), who has the main responsibility and final say regarding the Reception.

 ### 2.2 vice President (NÅGON)

 Shall in the absence of INGEN carry out INGEN's duties and execute INGEN's responsibilities.
 The vice chairperson is also responsible for the work delegated to them by INGEN by mutual agreement.
 Called Neurotisk Åskådare till Generalens Oundvikliga Nederlag (NÅGON).

-### 2.3 Masters reception responsible (MÅNGA)
-Has the main responsibility and the final say regarding the masters reception together with INGEN.
-Called Mastermottagningens Ångestfulla och Neurotiska Generellt Ansvarige (MÅNGA).

-### 2.4 Board Member responsible for Budget
+### 2.3 Board Member responsible for Budget

 Is responsible for the economy and contact for the chapter's treasurer.
 Shall manage the reception budget.

-### 2.5 Board Member
+### 2.4 Board Member

 Their areas of responsibilitiy is decided by the Reception committee.

 ## 3 Economy